“New Nordic” is as much an ethos as a cuisine. It’s the practice of minimal interference and accentuating every ingredient in a dish.

 New Nordic also serves something called kaffekask – a traditional Swedish kickstarter (essentially espresso and vodka) – from 10am.

 The venue is built for all-day dining.
 It’s casual and welcoming, opening out onto Rose Street.
-Imagined by VÄXT Design Studio – the Vanzati’s in-house team, lead by architectural designer Lukas Vanzati – it echoes the business’ culinary principles of working with quality raw materials, executed with modern finesse.
+Imagined by VÄXT Design Studio – lead by architectural designer Lukas Vanzati – it echoes the business’ culinary principles of working with quality raw materials, executed with modern finesse.
 Timber is a key feature, offset by a Scandinavian palette and accented with sentimental touches.
 If you enjoy your meal, leave a tip in the family’s repurposed glögg pot on the counter.